maheshwar-murmu/maheshwar-murmu/README.md

 > **"A curious mind exploring the world of binaries."**

 I am an **aspirant data scientist** passionate about discovering insights from data and leveraging programming to solve real-world problems.
-I believe in continuous learning and enjoy diving into the technical depths of computing.
+I believe in continuous learning and enjoy diving into the technical aspects of computing.

 ![Coding GIF](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)